dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 The [Democratic Socialists of America](https://www.dsausa.org/) is the largest socialist organization in the United States because we’re a member-driven mass organization.
 We are a political and activist organization, not a party.
 We believe that working people should run both the economy and civil society, and we show our commitment to this principle by being an organization of, by, and for the working class.

 [Join DSA](https://www.dsausa.org/join) today, and Peninsula DSA's Membership co-chairs will get you started (and invite you to the PDSA Slack).

+And please [subscribe to our email list](http://eepurl.com/cNwNHH) to stay up to date on PDSA news and events!

 <h2>Events</h2>